kkbaidu/Ecommerce-Cart-System-Backend/README.md

 ---

 ## 🚀 Features
-- 🛍 **Cart Management**: get, Create, update, and delete cart items.
+- 🛍 **Cart Management**: Endpoints to Get, create, update, and delete cart.
-- 📦 **Product Management**: get, Create, update, and delete products.
+- 📦 **Product Management**: Endpoints to get, create, update, and delete products.
 - 📡 **REST API**: Can be configured to use either REST.
 - 💾 **MongoDB with Mongoose**: Stores cart and product data efficiently.